ReneOlsthoorn/Ground/README.md

 different language like "Beef language", C#, C or Javascript.
 Only programmers interested in compiler design should use this software.

-The C programming language, which is 50 years old at this moment, is a great language to do low-level programming, but nowadays C compilers do not allow the mixing of C and assembly.
-The reason is obvious: manual inserted x86-64 assembly makes optimization of the generated code hard.
+The C programming language (not C++ with it's reinterpret_cast<> and return-value-optimization drama) is 50 years old at this moment.
+It is a nice language to do low-level programming, but nowadays C compilers do not allow the mixing of C and assembly.
+The reason is obvious: manual inserted assembly makes optimization of the generated code hard.

 Ground respects x64 assembly and gives it the proper place : usage in optimized loops.
 For precalculation, the fastest performance is often not needed.
 In a Ground sourcefile, the x64 assembly can be inserted everywhere and it can use all